 TIP: Introduce New Toys Slowly

 New toys can be scary.
 Some birds are wary of new toys and require an adjustment period.
 If your bird is apprehensive, keep the toy outside of the cage, but within visual range for a few days.
 Then place the toy on the cage floor for a few more days to allow your bird to investigate the toy.
-When your bird starts to play with the toy, it is safe to hang it.
+When your bird starts to play with the toy, it is time to hang it.